Job Details

 Responsibilities include, but are not limited to:

-• Arrive prepared at assigned afterschool program in the location and at the time designated.
+• Arrive prepared at assigned program in the location and at the time designated.

 • Plan and implement interactive, project-based learning activities using research-based best practices that engage students in multiple modalities of learning and interest of students.
 Submit plans for review and feedback.